-The Mayors' Institute on City Design (MICD) is a National Endowment of the Arts (NEA) leadership initiative designed to foster an understanding of and appreciation for the role of design in creating vibrant, livable cities, and the importance of mayors as advocates for good design.
-Through a cooperative agreement with NEA, the United States Conference of Mayors (USCM) co-funds MICD and carries out the administrative, programmatic, legal, and fiscal responsibilities of the program, as well as providing additional program leadership and facilitate engagement with mayors who make up USCM's membership.
-Together, NEA and USCM form the MICD Partnership.
+MICD is a leadership initiative of the National Endowment of the Arts (NEA), designed to foster an understanding of and appreciation for the role of design in creating vibrant, livable cities, and the importance of mayors as advocates for good design.
+Through a cooperative agreement with NEA, the United States Conference of Mayors (USCM) co-funds MICD and carries out the administrative, programmatic, legal, and fiscal responsibilities of the program.